kamrulhasansojib/kamrulhasansojib/readme.md

 ## What I'm Doing

 - 🔭 Passionate about Full Stack Web Development
-- 🌱 Exploring the world of Cyber Security, Software Development, and beyond.
+- 🌱 Exploring the world of Cyber Security and Software Development.
 - 📩 How to contact me: kamrul-hasan-sojib- (Linkedin)

 <h2 align="center">⚡ Stats ⚡</h2>